 1. What is the SHIFT Architecture Challenge?

-The SHIFT Architecture Challenge is a new Ontario Association of Architects (OAA) program for highlighting architects’ distinct contribution to addressing key societal issues.
-It invites Ontario architects and their teams to respond to an identified area of concern.
-The program runs biennially (i.e. 2019, 2021, 2023) and has a different theme each year, beginning with the SHIFT 2019 Infrastructure/Architecture Challenge.
+The SHIFT Architecture Challenge is an aspirational Ontario Association of Architects (OAA) program for highlighting the distinct contribution of the architecture profession to addressing key societal issues.
+It invites Ontario architects, interns, student associates, and their teams to respond to an identified area of concern.
+The program runs biennially (i.e. 2021, 2023, 2025) and has a different theme each year, having begun with the SHIFT 2019 Infrastructure/Architecture Challenge.

-3. Please provide clarity regarding the SHIFT submission: is it hypothetical ideas as a solution to a problem or a built solution?
+3. Is a SHIFT submission centred around hypothetical ideas as a solution to a problem or are they supposed to be built solutions?

-It could actually be both!
-The 2019 SHIFT Challenge is looking for ideas to address an infrastructure issue.
-A built solution could be part of a submission to illustrate a practical example, but it is the idea or concept that can widely be applied to the issue that is the actual subject of the submission.
+A built solution could be part of a submission to illustrate a practical example, but it is the aspirational idea or concept that can be widely applied to the health theme that is the actual subject of the submission.
+Looking at some of the selected projects from 2021 and 2019 will provide some examples, and the OAA will be communicating other ideas and case studies throughout this year.

 4. Why should I take part?